jvde-github/AIS-catcher/README.md

 ### Basic usage

-To test a proper installation and/or compilation (see below) we can list the devices available for AIS reception:
+To test a proper installation and/or compilation (see below for instructions), the following command lists the devices available for AIS reception:
 ```console
 AIS-catcher -l
 ```